Support homeless veterans in need

 THE BUDDYWATCH TEAM

-Josephine (Jo) Coleman-Williams, a Licensed Clinical Social Worker founded BuddyWatch, Inc in 7/2017.
-She wanted to address the needs of homeless Veterans.
+Josephine (Jo) Coleman-Williams is a Licensed Clinical Social Worker who founded BuddyWatch Inc in July 2017.
 Jo graduated from the University of Alabama in 1997.
-She has worked more than 20 years in the social services and mental health fields, mostly with Active Duty Solders, Veterans and their family members.
+She has worked for more than 20 years in the social services and mental health fields, mostly with Active Duty Solders, veterans and their family members.
+One day she felt the desire to address the needs of homeless Veterans firsthand.
 She knows the life of a military family as she was a part of one for 27 years.
-She has two sons that deployed to Iraq 2003 and 2005.
-She has been supportive of legislation that addresses the mental health issues of the military members; suicide prevention; caregiver support and children of Veterans.
-She believes that we all can solves this if we band together with a single focus of reducing homelessness and suicides of our Soldiers.
-She doesn’t believe anyone chooses homelessness.
-It is a consequence of circumstances.
+She has two sons that were deployed to Iraq in 2003 and 2005.
+Jo has been supportive of legislation that addresses the mental health issues of the military members such as: suicide prevention and caregiver support for children of Veterans.
+She ultimately believes that we can solve this if we band together with a single focus of reducing homelessness and suicides of our Soldiers.
+Homelessness is a consequence of circumstances, nobody chooses it.

 My name is John Ring, I am 40 years old and I reside in Richmond Hill, Georgia.
 I served in the Georgia Army National Guard as Infantryman with the 48th IBCT, Delta Company 2-121, from 2013 – 2019.
 I graduated OSUT in 2013 at Ft.
 Benning, Georgia.
 I also serve as the Chairman for the DPG Veterans and Military Families Caucus for the state of Georgia.
 I have helped Veterans all over the state of Georgia with finding resources with claims, mental health treatment, legal issues, housing, and employment.
 I have met with Gold Star Spouses to discuss the pay issues they are challenged with year to year.
 I also have a background in social media marketing, law enforcement, and being self employed.
 I have four children, my oldest is stationed at Ft.
 Hood, Texas and recently returned from his first deployment to Iraq.
 BuddyWatch, Inc., is exactly the type of resources our Veterans need to help them find their path again.